-No trip to this part of the south island would be complete without a meal and glass of wine at Wairau River Wines Cellar Door.
-I really don’t know about quality of the food and wine here, we always arrive starving and desperate to eat and this is one of the only vineyards still serving food past 2PM.
+No trip to this part of the south island would be complete for us without a meal and glass of wine at Wairau River Wines Cellar Door.
+While the food and wine are good, we typically stop here because it happens to be the first winery serving food when we are desperately searching for it.
 It has become a ritual to stop here whenever we are in the Marlborough area.

-Soon we were back to where it all began.
-This was a trip of a lifetime for us.
+Back to where our trip of a lifetime began in Picton.
 It was filled with so much beauty, so much adventure, and so much love.
-We are always dreaming of our next trip to Te Wai Pounamu South Island.
+We are always dreaming of Te Wai Pounamu South Island.